KouhouMed/PortfolioWebsite/content/blog/supervised-learning-algorithms-r.md

 +++
-title = "Supervised Learning algorithms with R" description = "We will discover some of the most common supervised learning algorithms and their implementation with R programming language" author = "Mohamed Kouhou" date = "2021-01-05"
+title = "Supervised Learning algorithms with R (part 1)" description = "We will discover some of the most common supervised learning algorithms and their implementation with R programming language" author = "Mohamed Kouhou" date = "2021-01-05"